FRC2834/blackhawks-scouting/docs/config.md

 `maxLaps`: number

 The maximum number of laps that can be recorded; use 0 to disable lapping.
 By default `Number.MAX_SAFE_INTEGER`.

+#### Toggle Grid

+`rowColors`, `colColors`: array[color]

+The colors of each row/column number cell.
+The first color in the array corresponds to the fill color of the first row/column cell, and so on.

+If there are more cells than entries in the array, the remaining cells will retain their default color.

+If there are more array entries than cells, the extra entries are ignored.

 ### Validation